- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 How do I tell HMRC my company is not trading?

-To notify HMRC, use the Tell HMRC your company is dormant portal.
-You’ll need your Government Gateway ID and your 10-digit UTR number to log in.
+You’ll need to tell both HMRC and Companies House that your company isn’t trading, which makes it officially dormant.
+To notify HMRC, use the Tell HMRC your company is dormant service on GOV.UK.
+You’ll need your Government Gateway ID and 10-digit UTR to log in.
+Prefer to skip the admin?
+Sleek can handle the whole process for you.

 Can I set up a company but not trade?